tskit-dev/tutorials/counting_topologies.md

 {func}`~tskit.all_tree_labellings` methods do not return a list of trees but an iterator over the trees.
-This means it is perfectly possible to start iterating over (say) all tree shapes for a tree of 100 leaves, but the iterator will not finish before the death of our galaxy
+This means it is perfectly possible to start iterating over (say) all tree shapes for a tree of 100 leaves, but the iterator will not finish before the death of our galaxy.

 ```{code-cell}
 for num_trees, tree in enumerate(tskit.all_tree_shapes(100)):